How Stablecoin Payments Move Money (and Where They Still Get Stuck)

 What Comes Next

 Stablecoin payment infrastructure is not finished.
-Several structural developments are still playing out that will determine whether this remains a crypto-adjacent tool or becomes a genuine component of mainstream finance.
+Several structural developments are still playing out.

 The GENIUS Act's implementation rules are still being finalized.
 Federal and state regulators have until July 2026 to publish detailed guidance on reserve standards, foreign issuer requirements, and tax treatment.
-How strictly these rules are enforced will shape which issuers can operate in the U.S. and on what terms.
+How strictly these rules are enforced will shape which issuers can operate in the U.S. For context on how this framework compares to Europe's approach, the MiCA regulation explainer covers the EU's parallel framework.

 The competitive landscape is also shifting.
-Banks are exploring their own stablecoin issuance (JPMorgan's Kinexys platform already enables institutional transfers on a permissioned blockchain).
+Banks are exploring their own stablecoin issuance.
 PayPal is paying yield on its PYUSD stablecoin.
-The Wharton Stablecoin Toolkit, published in February 2026, noted that well over a hundred stablecoins are now in circulation, with significant variation in how they work, what risks they carry, and what they are useful for.
+The Wharton Stablecoin Toolkit, published in February 2026, noted that well over a hundred stablecoins are now in circulation.

-For individual users and businesses evaluating stablecoin payments, the key question is not whether the technology works (it does), but whether the specific infrastructure around it, including on-ramps, off-ramps, compliance tools, and custodial solutions, is mature enough for their use case.
-In developed markets with strong banking infrastructure, the advantage over existing payment rails is often marginal for domestic transactions but significant for cross-border ones.
+For individual users and businesses evaluating stablecoin payments, the key question is not whether the technology works (it does), but whether the specific infrastructure around it is mature enough for their use case.
+In developed markets, the advantage over existing payment rails is often marginal for domestic transactions but significant for cross-border ones.
 In developing markets with limited banking access, stablecoins offer something genuinely new: access to dollar-denominated value that moves without requiring a bank account.

 Go Deeper on Payment Infrastructure With Structure

-Blockready's masterclass covers stablecoins, DeFi mechanics, blockchain infrastructure, and more across 13 modules and 150+ lessons.
-From how transactions settle to how regulation shapes markets.
+Blockready's masterclass covers stablecoins, DeFi mechanics, and blockchain infrastructure across 13 modules and 150+ lessons.
 Built for clarity, not hype.

 Explore the Full Course